Quickstart

 Registering an account is a feature unique to Entropy.
 Without going into too much detail, it advertises to the network that you own this account and that you’re ready to start signing things.

-1. Back at the main menu within the CLI, select Register:
+1. Back at the main menu, select Register:

 ?
 Select Action